-- D. Definition of Habitual Truant: A habitual truant is a child who has 15 unexcused absences within 90 calendar days with or without the knowledge or justifiable consent of the child's parent or legal guardian, who is subject to compulsory school attendance under Florida Statute 1003.21(1)(a) and (2) and who is not exempt under Florida Statue 1003.21(3) or 1003.24 or any other exemptions specified by law or rules of the State Board of Education. - E. Truancy Procedures: If a student has had five (5) or more unexcused absences or absences for which the reasons are unknown within 30 calendar days, or ten (10) unexcused absences or absences for which the reasons are unknown within 90 calendar days, the student's primary teacher shall report to the school Principal that the student may be exhibiting a pattern of non-attendance. - Three (3) unexcused late to school Check-Ins and or Check-Outs prior will equate to the student receiving one (1) unexcused absence. - 1.
-The Principal shall, unless there is clear evidence that the absences are not a pattern of non-attendance, refer the case to the school's Multi-Tiered System of Supports (MTSS) to determine if early patterns of truancy are developing. - 2.
-The parent/guardian shall be invited to meet with the Administration to develop a written Truancy Intervention Plan. - 3.
-The parent/guardian shall be informed of the requirements of compulsory attendance laws, Truancy Pick-Up Program and the Department of Motor Vehicle sanctions. - 4.
-If an initial meeting does not resolve the problem, the Multi-Tiered System of Supports (MTSS) shall implement interventions that best address the problem.
-The interventions may include, but need not be limited to the following: - a second parent/school conference - referral to the school Social Work Department - frequent communication between the teacher and the family - changes in the learning environment - mentoring - student counseling - tutoring, including peer tutoring - placement into different classes - evaluation for alternative education programs - attendance contracts - referral to other agencies for family services - other interventions, including, but not limited to, a truancy petition pursuant to s.984.151, F.S.
+- D. Definition of Habitual Truant: A habitual truant is a child who has 15 unexcused absences within 90 calendar days with or without the knowledge or justifiable consent of the child's parent or legal guardian, who is subject to compulsory school attendance under Florida Statute 1003.21(1)(a) and (2) and who is not exempt under Florida Statue 1003.21(3) or 1003.24 or any other exemptions specified by law or rules of the State Board of Education. - E. Truancy Procedures: If a student has had five (5) or more unexcused absences or absences for which the reasons are unknown within 30 calendar days, or ten (10) unexcused absences or absences for which the reasons are unknown within 90 calendar days, the student's primary teacher shall report to the school Principal that the student may be exhibiting a pattern of non-attendance. - Three (3) unexcused late to school Check-Ins and or Check-Outs prior will equate to the student receiving one (1) unexcused absence. - i.
+The Principal shall, unless there is clear evidence that the absences are not a pattern of non-attendance, refer the case to the school's Multi-Tiered System of Supports (MTSS) to determine if early patterns of truancy are developing. - ii.
+The parent/guardian shall be invited to meet with the Administration to develop a written Truancy Intervention Plan.

+- 3. The parent/guardian shall be informed of the requirements of compulsory attendance laws, Truancy Pick-Up Program and the Department of Motor Vehicle sanctions.

+- 4. If an initial meeting does not resolve the problem, the Multi-Tiered System of Supports (MTSS) shall implement interventions that best address the problem.
+The interventions may include, but need not be limited to the following:

+- a second parent/school conference

+- Truancy Intervention Plan (TIP)

+- referral to the school Social Work Department

+- frequent communication between the teacher and the family

+- changes in the learning environment

+- mentoring

+- student counseling

+- tutoring, including peer tutoring

+- placement into different classes

+- evaluation for alternative education programs

+- attendance contracts

+- referral to other agencies for family services

+- Truancy Monitoring Plan-a plan which documents all interventions assigned to the student/family for the purpose of improving attendance.

+- other interventions, including, but not limited to, a truancy petition pursuant to s.984.151,

+F.S.